zampierilucas/QOL-Scripts/readme.md

 ## Usage
 1. The script runs in the system tray.
 2. Right-click the tray icon to:
-   - Configure settings (dimming and auto-accept).
+   - Open Settings to configure monitors, games, and brightness.
-   - Toggle features on or off.
+   - Toggle auto-accept and dimming on or off.
-   - Access “About” to view the repository link.
+   - Access "About" to view the repository link.
-3. Edit settings.json or use the GUI to specify dimmable monitors and apps to dim.

 ## Contributing
 Feel free to submit issues or pull requests on GitHub.